Skip to main content

 Option 2: Find Emergency Food by County:

-These are temporary pop-up food events created to help during the government shutdown and delays in SNAP.
+These are temporary pop-up food events created to help during the government shutdown and delays in SNAP and may not always be available.

 Emergency Food Distribution